ShubhamS-30/Plant-Sense-APP/README.md

 Flutter App that Classifies Plant Diseases for the user.

-App sends a POST request with the image to an API where a plant disease image classification model checks for possible diseases and API returns the top3 probable diseases along with their confidence values.
+App sends a POST request with the image to an API where a plant disease image classification model checks for possible diseases and API returns the top 3 probable diseases along with their confidence values.

 Disease Currently Include -